shipreq/shipreq/Code/usecase/UX.md

 ===========

 * Enter in step creates new line.
 I want a new step.
-* Textarea height doesn't increase when flow added.
-* Textarea text not trimmed after edit.
+* Text not corrected when post-correction matches prev value.
 * Need a way to click step to insert ref, rather than type.
 * Need a way to symlink steps (affecting flow).
 Eg "Copy 1.E.1.1"
 * Be nice to see/insert field templates/examples.